systopia/de.systopia.donrec/README.md

 * Compliant with German tax requirements

 Restrictions (ask us for a fix):
-* Currently hardcoded for EUR
+* Currently hardcoded for CHF
 * Shipped template German and optimised for ``wkhtm2pdf``
 * "Amount in words" currently German only
 * Client side (JavaScript) only thoroughly tested on Firefox